 WEBINAR: See a demonstration of our Crucial Habitat Assessment Tool.

-The Western Governors’ Wildlife Council, at the direction of the Governors, is developing policies and tools to assist states in identifying and conserving crucial wildlife habitat and corridors across the region.
+The Western Governors’ Wildlife Council, at the direction of the Governors, is developing tools to assist states in identifying and conserving crucial wildlife habitat and corridors across the region.
 While individual states are compiling information within their borders, they also are working with neighboring states to improve the regional understanding of areas important to wildlife to better inform land use planning efforts.

 One tool developed by the Wildlife Council is the Western Governors' Crucial Habitat Assessment Tool (CHAT), a cooperative effort of 16 Western states to provide the public and industry a high-level overview of "crucial habitat" across the West.
 The tool was launched Dec.
 12, 2013, at the WGA Winter Meeting.